rraushan1205/song_downloader/README.md

 # song_downloader
-it can download song of any singer present in the list
+It can download song of any singer present in the list